QuantEcon/lecture-python-advanced/source/rst/stationary_densities.rst

 Stability
 =========

-In our :doc:`lecture <finite_markov>` on finite Markov chains, we also studied stationarity, stability and ergodicity.
+In our `lecture <https://python-intro.quantecon.org/finite_markov.html>`__ on finite Markov chains, we also studied stationarity, stability and ergodicity.

 Here we will cover the same topics for the continuous case.